Personal Disaster Recovery

 • Accepting help from community programs and resources is healthy.

-• Everyone has different needs and different ways of coping.
+• Recognize that everyone has different needs and various ways of coping.

 • It is common to want to strike back at people who have caused great pain.